realbigsean/lighthouse/book/src/pi.md

 Raspberry Pi (`aarch64`).
 Compiling on a faster machine (i.e., `x86_64` desktop) may be convenient.*

+## With Docker

+The Lighthouse pre-built docker image is compatible with the Raspberry Pi 4.
+Checkout the [docker guide](./docker.md) for how to run it.

+## From Source

 ### 1. Install Ubuntu

 Follow the [Ubuntu Raspberry Pi installation instructions](https://ubuntu.com/download/raspberry-pi).